Choosing an Air Compressor for Home Garage

 Large two-stage compressors are for medium and heavy use.
 If you are constantly using air tools, this is what you need.
 They are built to run more often and keep higher pressure.
 If you're serious about automotive restoration, consider a 220v unit with a dual-stage motor.
 Pay a qualified electrician to run a 220v outlet into the garage, especially if you plan to weld anything more than sheet metal.

-When I bought this compressor, I placed it next to my workbench for convenience, then had an electrician wire in a 220 volt outlet.
-In hindsight, this was not a great place because it's gotten louder with age and use.
-So, now I slip on hearing protection while it's running.
+When purchased, I decided to place it right next to my workbench for convenience, then had an electrician wire in a 220 volt outlet.
+In hindsight, this was not the best location, as it's gotten louder with age and use.

 Vertical vs Horizontal Compressors